 I pulled the van over into a shallow culvert, melted a couple of leftover trash bags onto the nylon fabric weave seats, let it drip onto the carpet and spread before I started the hike back to the Cenex station and Rip’s sixteen-million-dollar Cessna.

 With all the money vans out of the picture I needed to find a van and a driver, in less than forty-eight hours, to drive to the Kerrigan State Bank like it was loaded with cash.
-Or I’d have to rewrite the day of the robbery in Kerrigan script.
+Or I’d have to rewrite the script for robbery day in Kerrigan.
 I worked on that while I walked up the very slight incline toward the gas station.
 From well outside the station’s light halo I spotted a Honda Goldwing sitting at a gas pump in front of a Ford van.
 The van remarkably similar to the one I’d set on fire a few minutes earlier.
 My guess about Woody’s life span, had he stayed in the van, had been overly optimistic.

-I opted for discretion until I knew what was up, backtracked further from the light, circled east through the field and approached the line of sleeping, idling trucks at an angle from the rear.
+I opted for discretion until I knew what was up, backtracked further from the light, circled east through the field and approached the line of sleeping, idling trucks from the rear.
 I squatted down under the first trailer and took a few minutes to identify objects and their shadows.
-About the time I’d decided I was happy with the backlot of Cenex presentation I saw the bottom halves of two men walk past the far end of the truck line, seven trucks away.
-One of them flicked a lit butt under the last trailer, the sparks flying, bouncing, dying.
-The legs kept going, past the trucks and the shrub line to where the Cessna was parked.
+About the time I’d decided I was happy with the Cenex backlot presentation I saw the bottom halves of two men walk past the far end of the truck line.
+One of them flicked a cigarette butt under the last trailer, the sparks flying, bouncing, dying.
+Their legs kept going, past the trucks and the shrub line to where the Cessna was parked.
 I duck walked to the end of the trailer to get a better look.

 The ‘Honorable’ PSS at hand no doubt put their own tracking device on Woody’s van and were taking their time to let him get comfortable before they isolated him, whacked him and made off with a sixteen-million-dollar profit.
 Their tracking device had stalled and gone off-line nearby, no Woody to be found.
 The glowing, otherwise ignored ball of orange in the distance plus the presence of an airplane piqued their curiosity.